TheSchnappi/articy2renpy/README.md

 Because articy:draft supports custom entity-templates that not always have to be NPCs, the exporter supports a custom keyword lists for identifying specific NPC entities.
 All you need to do is add your custom Type name (in the UI called "Technical Name") to the npc_types list in the config file, separated by a ";".
 The npc_types list is already populated with the default entries of articy:draft.

 For creating text that is not spoken by anyone, simply create and use an NPC/Entity named "narrator" in articy:draft.
-The converter will then ommit the name of spoken dialoge by the "narrator".
+The converter will then omit the name of spoken dialogue by the "narrator".

 Please note: Entities are not exported or converted to RenPy, so make sure that your NPCs are also defined in your RenPy project!